pitrak13/DevOps-with-Docker/README.md

-Submitted exercises from DevOps with Docker course
+Submitted exercises for DevOps with Docker course

-Course available by University of Helsinki and Eficode https://devopswithdocker.com/
+Course by University of Helsinki and Eficode https://devopswithdocker.com/